stevenlaidlaw/google-docs-writing-tracker/README.md

 III.
 Configuring the Automation

-  1. In the script editor, select the code.gs file.
+  1. In the script editor, select the WritingStats.gs file.
   2. From the Resources menu, select "Current Project's Triggers"
   3. Click the "No triggers setup.
 Click here to add one" link.
   4. Under "Run" select the "getDailyWordCount()" function.